-The OIG is authorized 60 billets, and as of 31 March 2020, 55 employees were on board.
-The OIG staff is allocated among three core divisions-Audit, Inspections, and Investigations-and a support function-the Plans and Programs Division.
-A Counsel reports directly to the IG.
+The OIG is authorized 60 billets, and as of 30 September 2020, 57 employees were on board.
+The OIG staff is allocated among three core divisions-Audit, Inspections, and Investigations and a support function-the Plans and Programs Division.
+A Counsel and Senior Advisor report directly to the IG.

 The Deputy IG is the head of the IG Career Service (IGCS).
-The IGCS was established to protect IG personnel from undue influence in recruiting, hiring, development, and promotion.
+The IGCS was established to protect IG personnel from undue outside influence in recruiting, hiring, development, and promotion.
 The IGCS provides career development, training, and assignments management for the IG professionals.
 The IGCS has a dedicated Career Service Manager (Human Resource Professional) who reports directly to the Deputy IG.